February 15th marks the official “station close” here at Amundsen-Scott South Pole Station.

 At the same time, we’re acutely aware of the risks that come along with the long isolation.
-The unrelenting bitter cold.
+The constant bitter cold.
 The total absence of sunlight for several months.
-Being cooped up with the same people for 9 months straight.
+Being cooped up with the same people for 8 months straight.
 The lack of stimulation, novelty, fresh food.
 Slow and intermittent Internet access.

 Practically nowhere else, with my professional background, would I be expected (or allowed!) to walk right up to an industrial CAT diesel genset and take cylinder temperature readings.
 But here – it’s something I’ve learned, because it’s a small part I can play in (quite literally) keeping the lights on.

 At least a few times this winter, I’ll don my full set of ECW gear (and then some), check and double check that my radio works, and walk the mile out to one of our outbuildings, in complete darkness, in temperatures that sometimes dip below -100°F.